Sailing: Black Jack takes line honours in slow Sydney to Hobart regatta - NZ Herald

 Super maxi Black Jack crossed the finish line early Wednesday morning to win line honors at the Sydney to Hobart race.

-This year's 628-nautical mile event (approx 1,170km) has been one of the slower races in recent memory, a long way behind Comanche's 2017 record of 1 day, 9 hours, 15 minutes, 24 seconds.
+This year's 628-nautical mile event (about 1170km) has been one of the slower races in recent memory, a long way behind Comanche's 2017 record of 1 day, 9 hours, 15 minutes, 24 seconds.

 Race officials said 36 boats have retired from a starting field of 88 because of rough conditions caused largely by ocean currents.